 The Bible: Old and New Testaments in the King James Version.
 However Smith did begin translating his own bible JST (Joseph Smith Translation) but died before finishing it.
 His translations and notes feature heavily in the appendixes and footnotes of a Mormon's King James Bible.

-Book of Mormon: The English translation of the golden plates and having the same layout as the Bible.
+Book of Mormon: The English translation of the golden plates and in the same layout as the Bible.
 This includes the history of the Nephites which will be discussed later.

-Doctrine and Covenants: This is the written revelations and visions given to Joseph Smith in a style similar to that of an Old Testament book and with 138 chapters.
+Doctrine and Covenants: This is the written revelations and visions given to Joseph Smith in a style similar to that of an Old Testament book containing 138 chapters.

 Pearl of Great Price: This includes the story of Joseph Smith and how he discovered the Book of Mormon.
-It also includes two new books that Smith translated from material he discovered, they being the books of Abraham and the book of Moses.
+It also includes two additional books that Smith translated from material he discovered, the books of Abraham and the book of Moses.

 Some information and discrepancies